5 Signs Of A Functioning Alcoholic

 Many of these individuals have not had legal trouble or trouble with law enforcement.
 They could, however, have a family history of alcoholism, at least one major depressive episode, and could potentially have depression or a mood disorder.

 There are some common traits shared by functioning alcoholics described below.
-A person with these symptoms may be suffering with an alcohol abuse disorder and be in need of help.
+A person with these symptoms may be suffering from an alcohol use disorder and needs help.

 Day Drinking